 - Bake in a preheated 400F/200C oven until the top is golden brown and the sides are bubbling, about 25-35 minutes.

-- Serve topped with marinara sauce.
+- Serve topped with marinara sauce with kalamata olives mixed in.